David Booth (football manager): Managerial career

 David Booth became manager of Grimsby Town in January 1982 with the club at the bottom of the Second Division, following the dismissal of George Kerr.
 A late upturn in form enabled Grimsby to escape relegation, and good form continued into the 1982–83 season with Grimsby as high as 4th after two-thirds of the season.
 However, failure to win their last 14 games meant that Grimsby only narrowly avoided relegation.

 The 1983–84 season, however, would see Grimsby emerge as serious promotion contenders for the majority of the season.
 They were third in the table at the end of February 1984, but a late dip in form meant they finished in fifth place and ten points off the top three, but it was and remains their highest finish in the league since relegation from the First Division in 1948.
-Good form continued the following season with a tenth-place finish, and disposing Everton from the League Cup, but Booth resigned in November 1985 to participate in a property developing venture abroad, and was replaced by Mick Lyons.
+Good form continued the following season with a tenth-place finish, and deposing Everton from the League Cup, but Booth resigned in November 1985 to participate in a property developing venture abroad, and was replaced by Mick Lyons.

 He later managed Darlington but could not prevent relegation from the Third Division.
 The initial challenge for promotion was not sustained and the side was facing relegation from the League when Booth was sacked in February 1989.
 Following this he became Assistant Manager and latterly Caretaker Manager at Peterborough United after the sacking of Mark Lawrenson.
 He was sacked after a brief spell and some poor performances with Chris Turner becoming manager who earned successive promotions to the second division.

 In 1991, Booth moved to Ghana first coached at Obuasi Ashanti Gold and led them to the championship.
 He was recommended by Bobby Charlton when Charlton's company, BCI, worked as consultants for the Ashanti Goldfields Corporation who funded the football club.
 'I had never been to Africa before I took a short-term contract at Obuasi and I treated it like an adventure,' said Booth.
 He signed up for four weeks and stayed for four years; moved on to Brunei, then moved back after Ghana after long time Asante Kotoko S.C. as a technical director.